vidarasberg/dogs-assignment/README.md

 ## Running on your machine

-In one terminal run `npm start api` and in another serve whatever frontend you want to work on: .e.g `npm start dogs` or `npm start dogs-react`.
+In one terminal run `npm start api` and in another serve `npm start dogs-react`.

 ## Fetching from the API